cozy-labs/cozy-light/README.md

 * cozy-labs/cozy-light-docker: experimental plugin to start docker container as Cozy app.
 * cozy-labs/cozy-light-auth: add auth capabilities to Cozy Light (work in progress).

+# Configuration

+The configuration file is located at `~/.cozy-light/config.json` path.
+App and plugin configuration is set through the command line.
+Here are the values that should be set directly via the configuration file.
+The configuraiton file follows the JSON format.

+*Port*

+  "port": 80,

+*HTTPS certificates*

+Once the ssl field is present in the configuration file, Cozy Light will use SSL and require HTTPS protocol to be browsed.

+  "ssl": {
+    "key": "/etc/cozy/server.key",
+    "cert": "/etc/cozy/server.crt"
+  },

 # Contributions

 Feel free to contribute in any way to this platform.
 The code is contained in